Office Location: Founders Hall, Room 131 A

 While she feels fortunate to have had such variety in her career, she loves the common threads of collaboration, getting things done, as well as seeing and helping students learn and mature.
 This is most prevalent in her current job as student retention specialist.

 In this position, Judy does whatever it takes to keep MxCC students on track and enrolled in the College so they can fulfill their personal and profession goals.
 She is on the lookout for those students who may be struggling for a wide variety of reasons – and lets them know there is an abundance of support here for them.
 She wants students to make the connection between their academic planning and their career goals, and understand how poor choices have a ripple effect in their college lives.
 She will ask you to develop personally meaningful answers to the questions: 1.
 How do you want to change as a result of your college experience? and 2.
 What would you be doing right now if you really wanted to be a successful college graduate?
 As Judy likes to say, “If you don’t know where you’re going, you’ll probably end up somewhere else.”

-She also coordinates the New Student Orientation program at MxCC, teaching the “MxCC Way” to incoming first-year and transfer students.
+Judy coordinates the New Student Orientation program at MxCC, teaching the “MxCC Way” to incoming first-year, transfer and readmit students each enrollment cycle.
 Through this endeavor, Judy created the College’s student handbook, now a virtual handbook located on the College website.